Batman Beyond (comic book): Plot

-In an alley, Reid is preparing to provide information to Commissioner Barbara Gordon regarding Hush's origin and motives.
-However, she is being pursued by Cadmus' security, under Waller's orders, but Reid manages to escape.
-Dick Grayson arrives and saves the doctor, however Reid is terrified and faints after seeing Grayson's face.
-Elsewhere, the other Dick savors the moment over an incapacitated Terry, and spares him so that he can witness his plan.
-Catwoman arrives after the second Grayson departs, and saves Terry's life from his wounds.
-Bruce deduces Catwoman's true identity as the daughter of supervillain Multiplex.
-In the Batcave, all of the Bat-Wraiths have been activated and controlled by Hush after developing his own remote, sparing Bruce as the drones leave.
-At Cadmus, more inmates have escaped, including Killer Croc, and Waller deduces that Hush must have done it.

-At Gotham Central, Reid reveals that Hush is a clone of Grayson created by Cadmus, due to Waller insisting that "the world must always have a Batman."
-Waller believed that Bruce's psyche was too unstable, and Grayson was seemingly the next best candidate, as he shares Bruce's passion, as well as other factors.
-However, the clone escaped before he was ready, believing himself to be the real Dick Grayson and wanting to replace Batman as Gotham's champion.
+At Gotham Central, Reid reveals that Hush is a clone of Grayson created by Cadmus and was intended to act as a successor to Batman.
+However, the clone escaped before he was ready, believing himself to be the real Dick Grayson and wanting to replace Batman himself.
 Reid also reveals that she is a granddaughter of Thomas Elliot, and is seeking to atone for her family's sins by working for Waller.
-In the Batcave, Bruce begins treating Terry's wounds, he monologues that he has been making faults in Terry's actions where none existed.
-Terry had regained consciousness during his monologue, to which Bruce confirms to Terry that everything he heard is true.
-Hush reveals by transmission that he, inspired by Gotham's last earthquake, will save the city by performing mercy killings of its corrupt, by a mass of explosives at the epicenter to set off another quake.
+Hush reveals by transmission that he will save the city by performing mercy killings of its corrupt, by a mass of explosives at the epicenter to set off an earthquake.

-The wounded Terry, aided by Dick Grayson and Catwoman, confronts the clone, with Grayson unable to convince Hush that he is merely a clone.
-The group defeats Hush when Bruce temporarily overrides Hush's control of the Bat-Wraiths, resulting in the clone being accidentally impaled on a Bat-Wraith.
+Terry, aided by Dick Grayson and Catwoman, confronts the clone, with Grayson unable to convince Hush that he is a clone.
+The group defeats Hush when Bruce temporarily overrides Hush's control of the Bat-Wraiths, resulting in the clone being accidentally impaled.
 Catwoman departs quickly and Grayson departs despite Bruce's attempts to offer an apology for how things ended between them.
-Terry returns to Bruce where they discuss the ideals of heroism.
+Terry returns to Bruce, with whom he discusses the ideals of heroism.
 Bruce offers Terry a chance to step down as Batman, Terry refuses, stating that it is better than anything else he could do.
 Unknown to them, Waller has escaped blame for her role in Grayson's cloning by claiming that Reid was acting alone, and is now aided by a new geneticist, Doctor Thawne.
-Waller has begun research into a new line of clones, stating that recent events have merely confirmed her belief that the world will always need a Batman.
+Waller has begun research into a new line of clones, stating that recent events have merely confirmed her ideals.